All law firms want more “good” clients. But to get them – and keep them – you need an effective marketing strategy.

 Identify the least profitable business.
 Typically, these clients who are hard to please and take up more time than normal.
 Pricing experts sometimes label these clients “penny pinchers”.
 Tweak your marketing, to avoid attracting and accepting this type of client — or raise your prices to make the work worthwhile.

 The easiest and most cost-effective sale is to an existing client, as opposed to finding a new client.
-So, ask yourself what additional services you could cross-sell.
+So, ask yourself what additional services you could sell.
 The classic example is a change to someone’s will when they get married or divorced, or simply updating a will periodically to keep up with changes in the law.

 Nurture your key clients, rather than sitting back and waiting for new instructions.
-Share valuable content and keep them up to date with items that they will be interested in, to show that you are proactively thinking about them.
+Share valuable content and keep them up to date with items they will be interested in, to show that you are proactively thinking about them.
 AI makes this task much easier.

-Marketing strategy top ten tips
+Marketing strategy top ten

 - Have a strong USP, linked to your values and authentic to your firm.